Cannabis in New Hampshire

 Cannabis in New Hampshire is illegal for recreational use and decriminalized for possession of up to 3/4 oz as of July 18, 2017.
 Medical use is legal through legislation passed in 2013.
+As of December 2024, New Hampshire is the only state left within the New England and North-East corner area of the USA yet to legally allow recreational cannabis.

 Medical cannabis (2013)

-In July 2013, New Hampshire Governor Maggie Hassan signed into law a bill allowing the use of medical cannabis for patients with "chronic or terminal diseases" and "debilitating medical conditions."
+In July 2013, then-Governor Maggie Hassan signed into law a bill allowing the use of medical cannabis for patients with "chronic or terminal diseases" and "debilitating medical conditions."
 The bill was noted as one of the stricter medical marijuana bills in the nation, allowing cannabis only after all other treatment methods have failed.
 Hassan also modified the measure, prohibiting patients from growing their own cannabis.

 Failed legalization (2014)

 On January 15, 2014, New Hampshire's legislature voted preliminarily 170 to 162 in favor of House Bill 492, based on Colorado Amendment 64, which would have legalized the personal use of up to 1 oz of marijuana by those over 21 years old as well as production and sale by licensed facilities and dispensaries.